oheger/LineDJ/archiveStartup/README.md

 # Media Archive Startup project

-This module has the purpose to start the media archive in an OSGi environment.
+This module has the purpose to start the union media archive in an OSGi environment.

 ## Description